joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/30/us/politics/trump-speech-texas.html?searchResultPosition=2

 **North Korea’s Latest Missile Test Appears to Be Its Boldest in Years**\
-`Flight data indicates that the launch carried out Sunday was the North’s most powerful since 2017.
+`Flight data indicates that the launch on Sunday was the North’s most powerful since 2017.
 South Korean analysts expect further escalations from Kim Jong-un.`\
 https://nytimes.com/2022/01/29/world/asia/north-korea-missile-test.html?searchResultPosition=3

 **Over 30 inches of snow has fallen in parts of Massachusetts, with power outages along the coast.**\